sunadkat/journal-jacanas/README.md

 ##Journal
 This will create simple journal template and open them if they already exist.
 Examples of journal templates will be shown below.
 Journals are in markdown format.

+**WARNING** This currently uses a system call to run "subl" which should open up sublime with some arguments.
+However this is very unsafe.
+Use at your own risk.

 2016-02-21
 Foldername